 Mount Roraima Trek in Venezuela’s Canaima National Park is out of this world and one of the best treks in Latin America.
 From an indigenous village, it passes a dry desert-like landscape, rainforest and reaches the plateau with a moonlike landscape.
 Standing on top of the Roraima Tepui, where strangely formed rocks are creating gushing waterfalls from the daily rainfall truly feels like being on another planet.

-Usually a 6-days trek, covers 64km, including the tabletop (but not flat) surface where you can find many plants that don’t exist anywhere in the world and endemic animals, such as black frogs, tarantulas, and snakes.
+Usually, a 6-day Mount Roraima Trek, covers 64 km, including the tabletop (but not flat) surface where you can find many plants that don’t exist anywhere in the world and endemic animals, such as black frogs, tarantulas, and snakes.

 The story of Mount Roraima

 Mount Roraima is one of the table mountains scattered in Venezuela’s rainforests.

 A mystic table mountain, sacred to indigenous Pemons, is considered one of the oldest geological formations on Earth, originated when African and American continents parted around 2 billion years ago.
 Indigenous Pemons call table mountains ‘tepuis’, which means ‘houses of the gods’.

 The mountain stretches on the border of Venezuela, Guyana & Brazil with the majority of the mountain in Venezuela.
 The only way up (apart from a few technical rock climbing options) is from the Venezuelan side near Paraitepuy village.

 While most treks around the world focus on getting to the top, Roraima’s secrets lie on top of the plateau.
 It’s unlike anything we’ve ever seen before.
 Mount Roraima is a 14 km long mountain with cliffs on each side, 600 m high in a few places and the highest point, the Maverick Rock at 2,810 m.